Biceps femoris muscle

 The biceps femoris (/ˈbaɪsɛps ˈfɛmərᵻs/) is a muscle of the thigh located to the posterior, or back.
-As its name implies, it has two parts, one of which (the long head) forms part of the hamstrings muscle group.
+As its name implies, it consists of two heads; the long head is considered part of the hamstring muscle group, while the short head is sometimes excluded from this characterization, as it only causes knee flexion (but not hip extension) and is activated by a separate nerve (the peroneal, as opposed to the tibial branch of the sciatic nerve).

 Structure

 It has two heads of origin: